EwellNeuroLab/Seizure-Analysis-GUI/README.md

 Go to line 736-737 to edit the existing labels.
 Add more labels by changing the index of app.ChannelLabel vector (such as app.ChannelLabel(3) = " (3rd channel)"; app.ChannelLabel(4) = " (4th channel)";)

 **_Modifying the number of maximum channels_**
 The GUI is set to a maximum number of 32 channels.
-If more than this is needed:
+If more than 32 is needed:
 Go to line 733-734 and change the 32 to any number in the zeros() and strings() function.

 **_Replacing the seizure detection algorithm_**